 It’s just that both require a very different temperament and mindset.

-About the Author: Jatin is the founder and CEO of Stalwart Advisors.
+About the Author: Jatin is the founder and CEO of Stalwart Advisors, a SEBI registered investment advisor.

 Disclaimer: This is NOT an investment advice to buy or sell shares.
 Please do your own research and make your own decision.